FAQ's: Your Questions Answered

 In the event that your suspicion of abuse is the result of a physical injury, you should also notify local law enforcement, as well as any of the agencies and parties listed above, of your belief that abuse has occurred.
 Residents of nursing homes and assisted living facilities have the same protection under Florida law as any other citizen in the state and law enforcement should be involved in any allegation of physical injury for the safety of the injured party as well as any potential future victims.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney right away to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 Our phone number is (407) 888-8000.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office any time for a free consultation and it would be an honor to answer any questions you may have.